vaishnavirj15/vaishnavirj15/README.md

 ---

-✨ *Open to collaborations, internships, and full-time opportunities in **Data Analytics, Machine learning**
+✨ *Open to collaborations, internships, and full-time opportunities in **Data Analytics**